The Oregonian: Move in 1948

 In 1948, the paper moved to a new location within downtown, where its headquarters ultimately would remain for the next 66 years, on SW Broadway between Jefferson Street and Columbia Street.
 The new building was designed by Pietro Belluschi and again was named the Oregonian Building.
 The block was previously home to the William S. Ladd mansion, which had been demolished around 1925.
 Circa 1946, The Oregonian purchased the block for $100,000, which led to complaints from paper editor Leslie M. Scott because of the outrageous price.
 Three years later, Scott purchased a nearby block for the state at $300,000 while holding the office of Oregon State Treasurer.

 The new Oregonian building was to contain the KGW radio station and a television studio, as well as a large and opulent dining room.
 The contractor was L. H. Hoffman, who was under a very profitable cost-plus contract.
-Aside from the "extravagance of design", construction materials in short supply, the nation was under heavy inflation, and Belluschi's plans were never ready, leading to massive costs.
+Aside from the "extravagance of design", construction materials were in short supply, the nation was under heavy inflation, and Belluschi's plans were never ready, leading to massive costs.
 The Oregonian had to borrow from banks, the first time in over 50 years.
 New company president E. B. MacNaughton was forced to exhaust the company's loan limits at First National Bank, then turn to the Bank of America.
 MacNaughton then eliminated an extra elevator, the dining room, and KGW's radio and television studios.
 The building still cost $4 million, twice the original estimate.

 The building opened in 1948, but The Oregonian had to sell it to Connecticut Mutual Life Insurance Company for $3.6 million in a leaseback arrangement.
 Further financial issues led to the 1950 sale to Samuel Newhouse.